Halt the progress of Keratoconus and strengthen the cornea.

 |5th Visit||9 Months and discharge with a satisfactory result|

-The cost for this treatment is £1,795 per eye, different treatment payment methods and easy payment plans are available at Optimax.
+The cost for this treatment is £2,495 per eye.
+Different treatment payment methods and easy payment plans are available at Optimax.
+Consultations are carried out with a charge of £50.

 Find out more about Cross Linking and treatment for Keratoconus

 To discuss treatment or to book a consultation call our Customer Services Team today on 0800 093 1110.
-Consultations are free of charge.
 Corneal cross-linking is currently performed at Optimax London